Transforming graph states via Bell state measurements: Graph transformations for connected fusion qubits

 \subsection{$X_AZ_B\land Z_AX_B$ ($A$, $B$ connected)}

-In the main text, we have considered the fusion type $X_AZ_B\land Z_AX_B$ for the case that the two fusion quits are not connected.
-The case that the two fusion qubits are connected is more involved as Eq.~\eqref{eq_stabs_connected_1} and Eq.~\eqref{eq_stabs_connected_2} both commute with the measured parities and therefore multiplication with none of them can be used to make anticommuting stabilizers commuting.
+In the main text, we have considered the fusion type $X_AZ_B\land Z_AX_B$ for the case that the two fusion qubits are not connected.
+The case that the two fusion qubits are connected is more involved as Eq.~\eqref{eq_stabs_connected_1} and Eq.~\eqref{eq_stabs_connected_2} both commute with the measured parities and therefore multiplication with none of them can be used to make anticommuting stabilizers commute.
 Starting from \cref{eq_stabs_connected_1,eq_stabs_connected_2,eq_stabs_connected_3,eq_stabs_connected_4,eq_stabs_connected_5,eq_stabs_connected_6}, we derive the corresponding rules when the fusion qubits $A$, $B$ are connected.
-Depending on the neighborhood of the fusion qubits not all these types of stabilizers may exist leading to different transformations of the stabilizers/graphs.
+Depending on the neighborhood of the fusion qubits, not all these types of stabilizers may exist leading to different transformations of the stabilizers/graphs.
 These cases are considered in the following.

 Assume that qubit $B$ is only connected to qubit $A$ and qubit $A$ has at least one additional neighbor ($N(B)\setminus A = \emptyset\land N(A)\setminus B \neq\emptyset$).
 The case $N(A)\setminus B = \emptyset\land N(B)\setminus A \neq\emptyset$ is analogous by interchanging the labels $A, B$.
 In this case, the stabilizer $S_B$ in Eq.~\eqref{eq_stabs_connected_2} is just one of the measured parities and can be removed.
-Furthermore, stabilizer of type $S_{b_i}$ in Eq.~\eqref{eq_stabs_connected_4} and $S_{c_i}$ in Eq.~\eqref{eq_stabs_connected_5} do not exist.
-Going through the list of stabilizers, $S_{a_i}$ in Eq.~\eqref{eq_stabs_connected_3} is the first one that anticommutes with the measured parity $X_AZ_B$.
+Furthermore, a stabilizer of type $S_{b_i}$ in Eq.~\eqref{eq_stabs_connected_4} and $S_{c_i}$ in Eq.~\eqref{eq_stabs_connected_5} does not exist.
+Looking through the list of stabilizers, $S_{a_i}$ in Eq.~\eqref{eq_stabs_connected_3} is the first one that anticommutes with the measured parity $X_AZ_B$.
 Therefore, we chose a special neighbor $a_*\in N(A)\setminus B\setminus N(B)$ and multiply $S_{a_*}$ on all other stabilizers that anticommute with $S_{a_*}$.
-The remaining stabilizers commute with the second measured parity $Z_AX_B$ and we drop the part of them acting on the measured qubits $A, B$.
+The remaining stabilizers commute with the second measured parity $Z_AX_B$ and we drop the part of them that acts on the measured qubits $A, B$.
 This gives: